mkuell/github.io/README.md

 1. Run `npm install` to install dependencies.
 2. Use `npm run build` to generate `styles.min.css` and `script.min.js`.
 3. Run `npm test` to validate HTML.
+4. Run `npm run test:axe` to scan the homepage with axe-core.